Frederic Growse

-He studied Indian literature and languages, and founded the Catholic Church of the Sacred Heart and the Government Museum, both at Mathura.
+Growse studied Indian literature and languages, and founded the Catholic Church of the Sacred Heart and the Government Museum, both at Mathura.
 Between 1876 and 1883, he published in series, the first English translation of the Ramayana of Tulsidas.
 He also wrote Mathurá: A district memoir (1880) and a description of the district of Bulandshahr (1884) and of its new architecture (1886).

 Described as "never a persona grata to his superiors", he was nonetheless gazetted CIE in 1879.
 At Bulandshahr between 1878 and 1884 he caused a number of buildings to be constructed using local designs and craftsmen.
 In 1882, he donated a collection of Indian pottery to the British Museum.

 Early life and education

 Frederic Growse (also spelled Frederick) was born in 1836 in Bildeston, Suffolk, England, the third and youngest son of Robert and Mary Growse.
 He matriculated from Oriel College in 1855 and then gained a scholarship at Queen's College, Oxford, from where he received a master's degree after being in the first class of moderations and second class of classics.
 He was a contemporary of Charles Crosthwaite.
 In 1859, he passed the ICS examination.
 At an unknown date he converted to Catholicism and was described as a "zealous observer of its precepts" but "without any bigotry".